nlesc-dirac/sagecal/Docs/source/tutorial.rst

   ../../install/bin/sagecal_gpu -d sm.ms -s after-initial-calibration-image.fits.sky.txt -c after-initial-calibration-image.fits.sky.txt.cluster -n 40 -t 1 -p sm.ms.solutions -a 0 -e 4 -F 1 -j 2 -B 1 -E 1  > sm.ms.output

 where the first cluster must have a positive id and all the others a negative id such that only the 3C196 cluster will be subtracted - in the uncalibrated domain, by applying the inverse calibration solution for the direction towards 3C196  - and no calibration solutions are applied.
-This command differs from the sagecal run to produce the image above by a missing "-k 1", because we do want our data to be calibrated for one particular direction since it is to be used as input for calibration to several directions.
-However, adding "-k 1" might not affect the final results.
+This command differs from the sagecal run to produce the image above by a missing "-k 1", so our data is not calibrated for any direction.
+Adding "-k 1" will apply calibration solutions to the direction of the residuals of 3C196.
+This will likely be an equally good starting point for a selfcal run with 3C196 subtracted.

 See the :doc:`user manual <user_manual>` for all the possible operations, e.g. stochastic calibration.
 Other options include distributed and bandpass calibration.
 Also simulation is included in the :doc:`user manual <user_manual>`.